IamAaysha/Movie-Recommendation-System/README.md

-## [Unrelated post - Connect with me on LinkedIn]
-[09-01-2023] It's been almost three years since I completed this project and its documentation.
-Occasionally, I receive connection requests and questions from individuals on LinkedIn.
-Each time I return to this repository, I'm pleasantly surprised to see people taking an interest in it.
-This sense of community engagement warms my heart.
-I wholeheartedly invite all of you who stumble upon this material to connect with me on LinkedIn for any kind of clarifications or questions.

 # Recommender-System-on-MovieLens-dataset
 ## Project Overview
 Knowledge-based, Content-based and Collaborative Recommender systems are built on MovieLens dataset with 100,000 movie ratings.
 These Recommender systems were built using Pandas operations and by fitting KNN, SVD & deep learning models which use NLP techniques and NN architecture to suggest movies for the users based on similar users and for queries specific to genre, user, movie, rating, popularity.